Share this Post

 4. Easy to clean and maintain

-It offers UL-Level 1 ballistic protection, and Rick confirms it’s a good choice for the entire building envelope:
+It offers UL-Level 1 ballistic protection, and Richards confirms it’s a good choice for the entire building envelope:

 “We have quite a few customers calling us, asking for UL 752 glass, rated level 5 through 8.
 This is not an appropriate protection level for every installation.
 Level 1, in many cases, is more than adequate.
 Not only are the higher UL rated products quite a bit more expensive, but also their weight makes them unrealistic in many instances based on architectural building loads and weight limitations.”